Canceling Some d-CON Mouse and Rat Control Products

 Are these the only rat and mouse poisons that do not comply with EPA’s 2008 standards?

 Yes, the products subject to this action are the only currently registered rat and mouse poison products that do not meet the standards EPA announced in 2008.
-With this action, as of January 1, 2015, all registered consumer use rat and mouse poisons will conform to EPA’s 2008 Risk Mitigation Decision.
+With this action, as of January 1, 2015, all registered consumer use rat and mouse poisons conform to EPA’s 2008 Risk Mitigation Decision.
 See a list of consumer-use mouse and rat poison products that meet EPA’s more protective risk reduction goals.

 How long will these products remain on the shelves and available to consumers?